-- 8.52 An agency may disclose personal information to an overseas recipient without complying with APP 8.1 where both of the following apply: - the agency reasonably believes that the disclosure is reasonably necessary for one or more enforcement related activities conducted by, or on behalf of, an enforcement body, and - the recipient is a body that performs functions, or exercises powers, that are similar to those performed or exercised by an enforcement body (APP 8.2(f)) - 8.53 This exception is intended to enable an agency that is an enforcement body to cooperate with international counterparts for enforcement related activities. - 8.54 'Enforcement body' is defined in s 6(1) as a list of specific bodies and is discussed in Chapter B (Key concepts).
+- 8.52 An agency may disclose personal information to an overseas recipient without complying with APP 8.1 where both of the following apply: - the agency reasonably believes that the disclosure is reasonably necessary for one or more enforcement related activities conducted by, or on behalf of, an enforcement body, and - the recipient is a body that performs functions, or exercises powers, that are similar to those performed or exercised by an enforcement body (APP 8.2(f)). - 8.53 This exception is intended to enable an agency that is an enforcement body to cooperate with international counterparts for enforcement related activities. - 8.54 'Enforcement body' is defined in s 6(1) as a list of specific bodies and is discussed in Chapter B (Key concepts).
 The list includes Commonwealth, State and Territory bodies that are responsible for policing, criminal investigations, and administering laws to protect the public revenue or to impose penalties or sanctions.
-Examples of Commonwealth enforcement bodies are the Australian Federal Police, Australian Crime Commission, the Integrity Commissioner, the Immigration Department, Australian Prudential Regulation Authority, Australian Securities and Investments Commission and AUSTRAC. - 8.55 'Enforcement related activities' is defined in s 6(1) and discussed in Chapter B (Key concepts).
-For further discussion of a similar exception in APP 6.2(e), see Chapter 6 (APP 6).
+Examples of Commonwealth enforcement bodies are the Australian Federal Police, Australian Crime Commission, Customs, the Integrity Commissioner, 18 the Immigration Department, 19 Australian Prudential Regulation Authority, Australian Securities and Investments Commission and AUSTRAC.